sourcegraph/about/content/blogposts/2024/cody-supports-anthropic-model-context-protocol.md

 As launch partners with Anthropic, we've ensured that Cody can seamlessly integrate with MCP, bringing this additional context right into your editor where you need it most.

-## What Can You Bring Into Cody Using MCP?
+## What can you bring into Cody using MCP?

 Anthropic has released [several example MCP servers](https://github.com/modelcontextprotocol/example-servers) that show how we can create servers to connect to various data sources.
 Cody supports all of these example servers out of the box.
 Cody can also support your own MCP server, which we'll cover later.